notlesh/moonbeam-hardhat-dao-tutorial/README.md

 	```

 * Prepare Moonbeam

-	This can take some time to download, so we'll kick that off now
+	This can take some time to download, so we'll kick that off now (e.g. in a new terminal).
 	```bash
 	docker pull purestake/moonbeam:v0.29.0
 	```

 * edit Hardhat conf (`packages/hardhat/hardhat.config.js`)
+	* See [Hardhat's Config documentation](https://hardhat.org/hardhat-runner/docs/config) for more details
 	* Add local moonbeam node as network in hardhat config
 		```javascript
 		// our local moonbeam node